das-developers/das2py-server/README.md

 Since libdas2 provides small binaries needed by das2-pyserver, and since there are no pre-built libdas2.3 packages, installing instructions for both sets of software are included below.
+In these instructions the '$' character is used at the beginning of a line to indicate commands that you'll need to run in a bourne compatible shell (bash, ksh, etc.).

-For convienience, dependent package installation commands for das2-pyserver and libdas2.3 are provided below for CentOS 7:
+For convienience, package installation commands for das2-pyserver and libdas2.3 are provided below for CentOS 7:
 ```bash
 $ yum install gcc subversion git                     # for source downloads
 $ yum install expat-devel fftw-devel openssl-devel   # needed to build libdas2.3